krilor/wordpress-website-standards/README.md

 Use this list as a reference, but be critical to it's contents.
 If you disagree or have suggestions to changes, don't hesitate to open an issue.

-Requirements vs recommendations
+Required vs recommended vs optional
 -------------------------------

-This document distinguishes between what is required and what is recommended for WordPress site deliveries.
-Each item in this list is either something that **must** be implemented or something that **should** be implemented, where **should** denotes recommendations.
+This document distinguishes between what is required, recommended and optional for WordPress site deliveries.
+This is done through wording in each item.

+> The key words "must", "must not", "required", "shall", "shall not", "should", "should not", "recommended",  "may", and "optional" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-In broad strokes, this divides a basic standard from a gold standard.
+In broad strokes, requirements and recommendations divides a basic standard from a gold standard.
 The requirements are what needs to be met to deliver a good site, and the recommendations will push that even further.

 Open standard - let us discuss!
 -------------------------------